djipidi/graphene_django_crud/README.md

 ## Usage

-The GrapheneDjangoCrud class transforms a django model into a graphene type.
+The GrapheneDjangoCrud class project a django model into a graphene type.
-The type also has fields corresponding to the crud operation.
+The type also has fields to exposes the CRUD operations.

 ### Example

-You will be able to project the auth django models on your GraphQL API and expose the CRUD operations.
+In this example, you will be able to project the auth django models on your GraphQL API and expose the CRUD operations.

 ```python
 # schema.py